-Setting High Standards with Supplier Chain: Intelsat’s supply chain is made up of approximately 1,400 vendors in around 100 countries predominantly supplying goods and services typically associated with the satellite communications sector as well as a wide range of other services supporting Intelsat’s global business.
+Setting High Standards with Supplier Chain: Intelsat’s supply chain is made up of more than 2,000 suppliers in around 100 countries predominantly supplying goods and services typically associated with the satellite communications and inflight connectivity sectors as well as a wide range of other services supporting Intelsat’s global business.
 Intelsat takes a risk-based approach to the assessment and on-going management of its suppliers.
 Intelsat expects a high degree of corporate and social responsibility from its suppliers and also expects its suppliers to comply with all applicable laws, in particular those regarding anti-corruption, diversity, equality, employment and the environment.

 Training: The Company understands that a key component of an effective compliance environment is employee training and education regarding the rules and policies that apply to their business activities, as well as the Company’s commitment to ethical business conduct.
 Employees receive training on the Code of Conduct when they join the Company, as well as regular ethics and compliance training on laws that apply to our business activities to reinforce the Company’s commitment to compliance with laws and ethical behaviour.